 Note: For a Large Company to qualify for adoption of this practice, it must undertake annual board evaluation and engage an independent expert at least every three years to facilitate the evaluation.

+Applied

+Explanation on application of the practice

+Application

-Application : Applied Explanation on : Yearly Self and Peer Assessment of Directors application of the practice Yearly Self and Peer Assessment of Directors The Directors conducted their yearly Self and Peer Assessment in November 2022, and the results were reviewed by the NC in January 2023.
+Yearly Self and Peer Assessment of Directors

+The Directors conducted their yearly Self and Peer Assessment in November 2023 based on a revamped set of questions proposed by the NC, and the results were reviewed by the NC in January 2024.
 The assessment was based on the performance of each of the Directors, the Board as a whole, the four Board Committees, the Chairman and the GCEO.
-Adequacy of the Board structure, efficiency and integrity of the Board's operations, effectiveness of the Board in the discharge of its duties and responsibilities are key criteria applied to the assessment of the Board and Board Committees.
-The Directors were assessed based on their tenure of service as Board members, competence, capability, commitment, objectivity, participation in Board deliberations and their contribution to the objectives of the Board and the Board Committees on which they serve.
-The Chairman was assessed based on his leadership role and his impartiality in overseeing the deliberation and decision-making process of the Board whilst the assessment of the GCEO was co-related to the execution of the Group's strategic plans by management and the achievement of performance targets set by the Board.
-In addition to this assessment, all INEDs were required to sign a Declaration of Independence to reconfirm their status of independence.
-All Directors, the Board, the Board Committees, the Chairman and the GCEO attained above average ratings in the 2022 Directors' Self and Peer Assessment exercise.
-Explanation for departure
+In addition, a separate detailed assessment for the AC was drawn up to evaluate the effectiveness of the AC as a whole and individual AC members in carrying out their duties in accordance with the TOR.

+Adequacy of the Board mix and composition, the quality of information and decision making, efficiency and integrity of the Board's operations based on the quality of information and decision-making, the Board's working relationship with management, and the Board's efforts on ESG issues were key criteria in the assessment of the Board and Board Committees.

+The individual Directors were assessed based on the fit and proper criteria, their contribution and performance as well as their calibre and personality.

+The Chairman was assessed based on his leadership role and his impartiality in overseeing the deliberation and decision-making process of the Board.

+The assessment of the GCEO was based on his integrity and co-related to the execution of the Group's strategic plans by management and the achievement of performance targets set by the Board including the development of a succession plan for key roles.

+All Directors, the Board, the Board Committees, the Chairman and the GCEO attained above average ratings in the 2023 Directors' Self and Peer Assessment exercise that was based on the new enhanced set of questionnaires.
+In addition to this assessment, all INEDs were required to sign a Declaration of Independence to re-confirm their status of independence.

+Explanation for :

+departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are require d to complete the columns below.
+Non-large companies are encouraged

+to complete the columns bel low.

-Measure
+Measure :

-Timeframe
+Timeframe :